Wednesday, March 6, 2013

 Punctuality used to be an important part of who I was.
 If anything, I was habitually early - air travel, my classes, basically anything I had to do I was there with plenty to spare.
 That part of me is now locked in the past.
 These days with the exception of work, I arrive when I can.
 It started a few years back with all the traveling I was doing, and as the kids got more and more involved with activities that required them to be on a schedule, I found myself with less and less accountability for my own time.
 In fact, I found the closer the relation to me, like my children or my wife, the more their time means and the less I worry about what hour or minute I find the the hands of the clock.

 Very soon, it will just be Trudie and me making our own time; and making up for lost time.
-And generally wait patiently for them all to spend time with us.
+And, generally, wait patiently for the relatives to spend time with us.

 - Ken